blahoo/FPV-Drone-Build/notes.md

 - Provides and receives inputs from all components
 - The brain of the drone
 - Check the operational voltage range
-&nbsp;
+- Capacitor used to help voltage spikes and video noise &nbsp;
 &nbsp;
 ## Receiver system